 The face of hatred and of bigotry comes through much more clearly--no matter what its color.
 The face of tolerance, I seem to find, is rarely "newsworthy."

 Part of your responsibility is simply to understand the consequences of that fact-the consequences of your own acts, and part of that responsibility, I think, is to try--as very best we all can--to draw the attention of our people to the real business of society in our system--finding and securing peace in the world--at home and abroad.
-For all that you have done and that you are doing and that you will do to this end, I thank you and I commend you.
+For all that you have done and that you are doing and that you will do to this end, I thank you and I commend you."The Office of the Presidency is the only office in this land of all the people.
+Whatever may be the personal wishes or preferences of any man who holds it, a President of all the people can afford no thought of self."

 I pray that the message of peace that I tried so hard to convey last night will be accepted in good faith by the leaders of North Vietnam.